Terms of service

 "Supabase Integration" – An optional feature that enables the Service to interact with a User‑controlled Supabase project or database instance.

-"Export" or "Export Event" – Any action that causes code, builds, or other project artifacts to be delivered outside the Service, including but not limited to: (i) downloading or programmatically retrieving a complete or materially complete codebase; (ii) pushing or syncing code to a third‑party repository (e.g., GitHub); (iii) exporting or downloading build artifacts, binaries, or installation packages; (iv) invoking an API or integration that delivers such materials to infrastructure not controlled by CatDoes; or (v) submitting your app to EAS for a purpose of building an app binary, or releasing on the app stores.
+"Export" or "Export Event" – Any action that causes code, builds, or other project artifacts to be delivered outside the Service, including but not limited to: (i) downloading or programmatically retrieving a complete or materially complete codebase; (ii) pushing or syncing code to a third‑party repository (e.g., GitHub); (iii) exporting or downloading build artifacts, binaries, or installation packages; (iv) invoking an API or integration that delivers such materials to infrastructure not controlled by CatDoes; or (v) submitting your app to EAS for the purpose of building an app binary, or releasing on the app stores.
 Exports are logged (including timestamp, account ID, project ID, and destination/artifact metadata).

 "GitHub Integration" – An optional feature that enables the Service to connect to a User‑controlled GitHub account, organization, and/or repository via OAuth, GitHub App installation, or personal access tokens to push, pull, and two‑way sync files, commits, branches, and metadata.